-Put all these things together, and it is not any more such a big surprise that Azure is catching up to Amazon Web Services (AWS) and Microsoft productivity tools continue to be the market leader with 300 million paid Office 365 users.
+Put all these things together, and it is not any more such a big surprise that Azure is catching up to Amazon Web Services (AWS) and Microsoft productivity tools continue to be the market leader with over 400 million paid Office 365 users.

 Despite its focus on business customers, Microsoft still cares a lot that consumers use its tools.
 Microsoft even earns sizable revenue from consumer versions of its products.